Women’s Equality Day: A Celebration of Female Leadership

 What does Women’s Equality Day mean to you?

 For myself, Women’s Equality Day means that we are all striving for equal representation and opportunity regardless of our gender.
-Women have had to fight to get to where we are at now, and we have come a long way, but we still have a way to go.
-Having a day dedicated to the equality of women shows that there was a time that women didn’t have as many equal rights as we do today, and it shows how far we have all come.
+Women have had to fight to get to where we are now, and we have come a long way, but we still have a way to go.
+Having a day dedicated to the equality of women shows that there was a time when women didn’t have as many equal rights as we do today, and it shows how far we have all come.

 As you think about your career, what do you think has helped you become a successful leader?